 Born and raised in Richmond, BC, Breanne has worked as a professional Stage Manager for close to ten years.
 She graduated with honours from the University of British Columbia with her Bachelor of Fine Arts in Theatre Production/Design, where she was the recipient of the Norman Young Scholarship for Theatre and the Dean of Arts Scholarship; while also completing the Fine Arts Program in Visual Arts at Langara College.
 Breanne has had the pleasure of working for various theatre companies across Canada, including; The Shaw Festival, Arts Club, National Arts Centre, among many others.
 She was also the Production Manager at Presentation House Theatre for the 2013/14 Season.
 Breanne is excited to bring her touring knowledge and experiences to Green Thumb Theatre, having completed many cross province and Canada tours.
 Breanne sits on the GVPTA’s Theatre Engagement Project board, has sat on the Jessie Richardson Theatre for Young Audiences jury and was a Stage Management Mentor with the Cultch’s Ignite program.
 Breanne is also the resident Set Designer for Beach House Theatre.

 Rachel is an actor, playwright and now administrator born and raised in Vancouver.
 She made her professional acting debut with Green Thumb in their production of Souvenirs, and since then has appeared on stages across Western Canada.
 Her work as an actor has included new works, classics, musicals, and has taken her everywhere from a sold out 700 hundred seat theatre to a stage on the back of a flatbed pickup truck, performing in public parks for free.
 Rachel has been featured playing the cello, singing her heart out, and jumping onto a moving, four-horse chariot.
-Rachel’s first play, Still/Falling will appear in Green Thumb’s 2015/16 season, after comprehensive dramaturgical input from Patrick McDonald.
-Throughout her time as professional theatre artist, Green Thumb has always felt like home to Rachel, and has offered constant support to her in her artist endeavors.
-She can’t think of a better place to be making her next début – as an arts administrator.
+Rachel’s first play, Still/Falling appeared in Green Thumb’s 2015/16 season, after comprehensive dramaturgical input from Patrick McDonald, and her second play, The Code will premiere with the company in 2018.
+Throughout her time as professional theatre artist, Green Thumb has always felt like home to Rachel, and has offered constant support to her in her artist endeavors, as an actor, playwright, and now arts administrator.

 TOUR & RENTAL COORDINATOR